Digilent/Eclypse-Z7-SW/README.md

-# Eclypse Z7 Out-of-Box Demo SDK Workspace
+# Eclypse Z7 Out-of-Box Demo

 ## Description

-This is a branch of the Eclypse Z7 Software Repository containing the SDK workspace for the Baremetal Software Out-of-Box Demo.
+This is a branch of the Eclypse Z7 Software Repository containing the Vitis sources for the Baremetal Software Out-of-Box Demo.
 This demo is programmed into the board's flash during manufacturing.

 The hardware is based on the `oob/master` branch of [Eclypse-Z7-HW](https://github.com/Digilent/Eclypse-Z7-HW).

 ## Requirements

 * **Eclypse Z7**
-* **Vivado 2019.1 Installation with Xilinx SDK**: To set up Vivado, see the [Installing Vivado and Digilent Board Files Tutorial](https://reference.digilentinc.com/vivado/installing-vivado/start).
+* **Vivado 2021.1 Installation with Xilinx Vitis 2021.1**: To set up Vivado and Vitis, see the [Installing Vivado, Vitis, and Digilent Board Files](https://reference.digilentinc.com/vivado/installing-vivado/start), [Create a New Application Project](https://reference.digilentinc.com/programmable-logic/guides/vitis-create-app).

 ## Setup